AndresIngram/lean-engr-int/README.md

 # Masonite Lean Engineering Internship – Summer 2024

+---

-## Explore the full story — including detailed visuals, process diagrams, performance graphs, and complete data, in the accompanying PPT presentation.
+⚡ **For visuals, detailed analysis, and complete data, check the accompanying PPT presentation.** ⚡

+---

 Duration: May 20 – July 30, 2024